 What Is GAMSAT?

-GAMSAT is a test that was originally developed for Medical School applicants in Australia, where medicine was a graduate entry course.
-But it has since been adopted by a number of Graduate Entry Medicine courses in the UK.
+GAMSAT is a test that was originally developed for Medical School applicants in Australia, where Medicine was a graduate entry course.
+It has since been adopted by a number of Graduate Entry Medicine courses in the UK.

-The exam evaluates the nature and extent of the abilities and skills you have gained through prior experience and learning, including the use of concepts in basic science, as well as the general skills of problem-solving, critical thinking and writing.
+The exam evaluates the abilities and skills you’ve gained through prior experience and learning.
+It covers basic science, as well as the general skills of problem-solving, critical thinking and writing.

 Which Graduate Entry Medical Schools Require GAMSAT?

-Five UK Medical Schools use the it for their Graduate Entry courses:
+Six UK Medical Schools use GAMSAT for their Graduate Entry courses:

 - St George’s, London

-GAMSAT is a day-long test, divided into 3 sections:
+GAMSAT is a day-long test, divided into three sections:

 How Should I Prepare For GAMSAT?

 The best way to prepare for section 1 and 2 is read as widely as possible.
 Keeping abreast of the latest medical news is a good idea – but this also includes reading novels and poems, as well as periodicals.
 When you do this, try to find the meaning in what you’re reading and practice forming opinions and judgements from the text.